IP support for SME policy

 Evaluation of IPR support for SMEs

-- The European IPR Helpdesk services were evaluated in 2013 for their rationale, utility, efficiency and value added.
-The evaluation (2 MB) highlights the importance of a marketing strategy and forming stronger links with entities closer to SMEs for IP support services.
-The evaluation can contribute to future improvements to the services provided by the Helpdesk.
+- The IP Helpdesk services were evaluated for their rationale, utility, efficiency and value added.
+The evaluations highlight the importance of a marketing strategy and forming stronger links with entities closer to SMEs for IP support services.
+The evaluations contribute to future improvements to the services provided by the helpdesks.

 - The IPorta project (2011-2014) aimed to help SMEs in Europe to use IPR in a more constructive way by improving SME support services provided by national IP offices (NIPOs).
 A report evaluating the project was produced in January 2015.
 An executive summary is also available.